Sharing the Load of Meeting Organization

 Some of these meetings might be better run as Live events, especially when view-only attendees kick in after the attendance passes the 1,000 threshold.
 Microsoft makes this point in MC297608 (November 11), saying that “For larger meetings, and especially for any meeting over 1,000 attendees, Microsoft recommends using Teams Live Events.”
 In other words, spreading the load across a bunch of co-organizers might not make a large meeting as manageable as a live event would be.

 Adding co-organizers to a meeting is simple and follows the same approach taken to nominate presenters.
 Edit the meeting options and select co-organizers from the set of people already invited to the meeting (Figure 1) and save the settings.

 Note that the “Only me” option in the Who can present setting is now “Only me and co-presenters.”
 In passing, when I look at the meeting settings available in December 2019, the change in the number of settings now available to organizers is quite startling.

-Only tenant accounts can be chosen as co-organizers.
+Only tenant accounts can be chosen as Teams meeting co-organizers.
 This is different to the presenter role, which can be assigned to guest accounts from other Teams tenants.
 The reason is likely to be because co-organizers can change the roles assigned to meeting participants.

 Co-organizers are shown as meeting organizers when meetings start.
-Other people who have been assigned the co-organizer role but have not joined the meeting (like Chris Bishop in Figure 2) don’t receive this designation until they join the meeting.
+Other people who have been assigned the Teams meeting co-organizer role but have not joined the meeting (like Chris Bishop in Figure 2) don’t receive this designation until they join the meeting.

-During a meeting, a co-organizer can:
+During an event, a Teams meeting co-organizer can: